T

 Insider tips

-• Book 'The Last Supper' tickets months in advance; they sell out extremely quickly.
+• Book popular attractions like 'The Last Supper' and Duomo rooftop tickets months in advance.

-• Embrace the aperitivo culture: order a drink in the early evening and enjoy complimentary snacks.
+• Embrace the Italian aperitivo culture; enjoy pre-dinner drinks with complimentary snacks.

 Packing highlights